Gupu25/PeopleCounter/README.md

 # PeopleCounter
-Basic People counting cod using Python and OpenCV
+Basic People Counter using Python and OpenCV